Thiago-Schwann/TJSPCalcBot/README.md

 ✅ Secure API key management using dotenv

-##⚙️ How it works
+## ⚙️ How it works

-1.Select a PDF file containing relevant information.
+1. Select a PDF file containing relevant information.

-2.The program loads and processes the PDF content.
+2. The program loads and processes the PDF content.

-3.Type your question into the interface.
+3. Type your question into the interface.

-4.The AI automatically responds based on the PDF information.
+4. The AI automatically responds based on the PDF information.

-##🛠️ Technologies Used
+## 🛠️ Technologies Used

 ✅ Python

 ✅ CustomTkinter (GUI)